-Does your cat suffer with ocassional feline constipation?
+Does your cat suffer with occasional feline constipation?
 Acupressure can help.
 Most often it’s a mild condition where acupressure and other home remedies can help.
 Be mindful though that feline constipation may indicate a more serious health issue and need the immediate attention of your holistic veterinarian.

 Feline constipation is characterized by infrequent stools or stools that are difficult to pass.
 Most cats defecate about every 24-36 hours.
 While there is some variation, if more than 48-72 hours passes without a bowel movement, contact your veterinarian.

 Common indicators of constipation include:

 Dry, hard stools Muscle Loss Straining in the litter box